yongfook/mojosaas-open/README.md

 This app uses:

-- the [Chartmogul API](https://dev.chartmogul.com) to pull a subscription metrics summary
+- the [Chartmogul API](https://dev.chartmogul.com) to pull a subscription revenue metrics summary
+- the [Mailchimp API](https://developer.mailchimp.com/documentation/mailchimp) to pull an email subscribers summary
 - custom APIs to pull signup metrics from user tables

 This data is cached and refreshed every 5 minutes.